By Sean Moreland

 But it is unclear to me where fantastic, and especially horrific, fictions that darkly mirror certain “human mental states” fit into this crucially important historical and political examination.
 Is transforming the phenomenology of a deeply troubling “human mental state” into a fictional world in which it is the expression of very different conditions and physical laws ever NOT troubling, and potentially dangerous?
 Is it potentially a useful way of challenging the de-historicized absolutism of medico-psychiatric diagnosis?
 Are these prospects always, or ever, mutually exclusive?

 Hill House’s closing scenes were, for me, hugely cathartic, but in an entirely different way from Hereditary‘s.
 The latter left me giddy and disturbed.
-The former left me crying, but somehow comforted.
+The former left me crying, but somehow comforted, despite my reservations.

 Hill House is “sad horror,” surely, but also loving, humane, hopeful horror.
 My experience of it, my appreciation for it, is no doubt in part because I’m grieving the sudden loss, a couple of months ago, of my mother, who first invited me in to Jackson’s Hill House.*